|Regulations for Manuscript||HOME > Instruction for Authors > Regulations for Manuscript|

 1. Considering “Publishing in other journals is recommended” has the same effect as “not publishable,” clauses ① and ② shall be applied.

-① (Number of publications) The journal shall be published in one volume per year with each volume comprised of six issues.
+① (Number of publications) The journal shall be published in one volume per year with each volume comprised of seven issues.

-② (Date of publication) An issue of the journal shall be published on the 30th of the following months: January, March, May, July, September, and November.
+② (Date of publication) An issue of the journal shall be published on the 30th of the following months: January, March, May, July, September, and November, while the December issue shall be published on the 20th of the December.

 ③ (Internationalization of the journal) The second issue of each volume can be made into a special feature issue with papers approved for publication among those papers that have been resubmitted to the journal after being adopted in the IWAIT (The International Workshop on Advanced Imaging Technology) conference held in the previous year.